 HOW TO MAKE A WILDLIFE GARDEN, by Chris Baines, Frances Lincoln Ltd (revised edition), copyright 1985.
 First published by Elm Tree Books/Hamish Hamilton, 2000.

 This book was recommended to me by Wildlife Rangers at the Ecology Centre.
-It is based on Chris Baines’ wildflower garden for the 1985 Chelsea Flower Show (the first wildflower garden ever at Chelsea) and a TV programme, ‘Bluetits and Bumblebees’ (1985).
-It is filled with ideas; its author’s warmth and enthusiasm come through on every page.
+It is based on Chris Baines’ wildflower garden for 1985’s Chelsea Flower Show (the first wildflower garden ever at Chelsea) & a TV programme, ‘Bluetits and Bumblebees’.
+It is filled with ideas; its author’s warmth & enthusiasm come through on every page.

-There are chapters on wildflower meadows, garden ponds, climber-covered screens and cottage garden service stations.
-Flowers, native and ‘garden border’, are grouped by colour, height, and flowering times, with tales of how wildlife uses each one.
-You can delve into this book in the dead of winter and find inspiration for the season to come.
-Look up Chris Baines on the web and read about his ongoing environmental work, including water sustainability at the Athletes’ Village, London 2012.
+There are chapters on wildflower meadows, garden ponds, climber-covered screens & cottage garden service stations.
+Flowers, native & ‘garden border’, are grouped by colour, height & flowering times, with tales of how wildlife uses each one.
+You can delve into this book in the dead of winter & find inspiration for the season to come.
+Look up Chris Baines on the web & read about his ongoing environmental work, including water sustainability at the Athletes’ Village, London 2012.

-Thanks to television, radio and the internet, it is easier now to find wildlife expertise than it was in 1985.
+Thanks to television, radio & the internet, it is easier now to find wildlife expertise than it was in 1985.
 But this book is as relevant today as it was then.
-You will not regret bringing it into your life and letting its ideas influence your garden.
+You will not regret bringing it into your life & letting its ideas influence you and your garden.

-This little book, by award-winning children’s book illustrator Charlotte Voake, can be enjoyed by adults as well as children.
-Each native wildflower is illustrated, with a hand-printed tale of where it grows, when it flowers and how it got its name.
+In this little book, award-winning children’s book illustrator Charlotte Voake has illustrated each native wildflower with a tale of where it grows, when it flowers & how it got its name.
 Has it fed, healed or poisoned us?
-Birds, animals, insects and children appear throughout.
+Birds, animals, insects & children appear throughout.

-The selection of native plants includes Chickweed, Milkwort and Shepherd’s Purse, all small and easily overlooked by many of us.
+The selection of native plants includes Chickweed, Milkwort & Shepherd’s Purse, all small & easily overlooked by many of us.
 Pages at the back are left blank ( ‘My Wild-Flower Scrapbook’ ) for drawings, paintings or photos of wildflowers: ‘Make sure you date all your entries – this could be a useful document one day!’

-The Eden Project brings plants and people together.
+The Eden Project brings plants & people together.
 It is dedicated to developing a greater understanding of our shared global garden, encouraging us to respect plants – and to protect them.

 * Richard Meyers *

-In this booklet for Islington Council, Conservation Ranger Richard Meyers collects some of the stories, folknames and legends surrounding our local wildlife.
-There are traditions from a rural way of life before the industrial revolution, and tales from other countries who share some of our flora and fauna.
+In this booklet for Islington Council, Conservation Ranger Richard Meyers collects some of the stories, folknames & legends surrounding our local wildlife.
+There are traditions from a rural way of life before the industrial revolution, & tales from other countries who share some of our flora and fauna.

-Those who came on Richard’s guided walks or joined him and the team for a Volunteer Day will have heard these and other stories.
-This booklet is, in Richard’s words, merely scratching the surface.
+Those who joined Richard on his guided walks or worked with him & the team for a Volunteer Day will have heard these and other stories.
+This booklet, in his words, merely scratches the surface.

-Available free, while stocks last, from Islington Ecology Centre, 191 Drayton Park, London N5 1PH (by personal visit rather than by post.)
+Islington Ecology Centre, 191 Drayton Park, London N5 1PH

 THE POLLINATOR GARDEN . http://www.foxleas.com/ .
 2006-2016

-Naturalist & gardener Marc Carlton based this educational website on the garden he created in S London.
-Marc, who now lives & gardens in Chepstow, between Wales and Shropshire, is usually available locally (Bristol & S Wales) for talks.
-The website is meant to be downloaded & the information used in a not-for-profit way.
+Naturalist & gardener Marc Carlton based this website on the garden he created in S London.
+He now lives & gardens in Chepstow, between Wales & Shropshire.
+The website is meant to be downloaded & used in a not-for-profit way.

 * How insects feed from flowers